 Welcome, my name is JP Box.
-Born in 1981, I am a Millennial lawyer-turned-entrepreneur and author.
+Born in 1981, I am a Millennial lawyer-turned-entrepreneur, consultant, and author.
 Let me tell you, briefly, how I got to this point.

 On paper and in practice, I was a great lawyer.
 I graduated cum laude from Georgetown University Law Center where I served as Executive Editor of the Georgetown Law Journal.

 I practiced law for six years in Washington, DC and Denver, Colorado.
 I worked for three firms.
 You could call me the "Goldilocks" of associates -- trying on for size a large international firm in DC, a large regional firm in Denver, and a small regional firm in Denver (the last of which merged with a mid-sized national firm).
 My practice focused on government investigations, commercial litigation, and real estate transactional work.

 Unlike Goldilocks, I didn't find the right temperature law firm.
 I worked at each firm for roughly two years (which coincidentally is the national average for a millennial in a new job).
 At each firm, I quickly earned the trust of partners, and clients would often call me directly about ongoing and new cases.
 And, yes, I could make a legal brief sing.
 But it wasn't enough to sustain me.
 I pulled the plug on firms whose partners told me they were looking for the "next JP Box" when hiring new associates.